 Sognefjellet National Tourist Route: Norwegian Scenic Routes

-Guided Kayak Trips on the Lustrafjord: Fjordseal at Marifjøra
+Guided Kayak Trip on the Lustrafjord: Fjordseal at Marifjøra

 Guided Motor Boat Tours at Lake Styggevatnet: Ice Troll